wallaronsk/DeepMimic_diffusion_mujoco/README.md

 ### Playing the generated motions

+There are a few experiments already under the `logs` directory.
 I have included a script to play the generated motions.
 To use it, run the following command:

 ```bash